RishikeshBorate/life-skills/TechnicalPaper.md

 ### Key characteristics of vertical scaling:

 - Adding Resources: Resources such as CPU, memory, storage, and network bandwidth are increased by upgrading components within the existing server.
 For example, adding more RAM, replacing the CPU with a faster one, or expanding storage capacity.
-- Single Point of Failure: Since all the workload is handled by a single server, there is a higher risk of a single point of failure.
+- Single Point of Failure: Since a single server handles all the workload, there is a higher risk of a single point of failure.
 If the server experiences a hardware failure, it can lead to downtime.
 - Simplicity: Vertical scaling is often simpler to implement because it involves making changes to a single server.
 There is no need to manage and distribute the load across multiple instances.
 - Limited Scalability: There is a limit to how much a single server can be scaled vertically.
 Eventually, hardware constraints may restrict further upgrades.